elliswmartin/iptc-metadata/README.md

          Add CSV file path: /path/to/metadata.csv

-Images will now begin to process.
+Images will now be processed.
 Terminal output will provide updates about processing status and/or error messages if issues exist.

+### A Few Notes on IPTC Metadata
+As written, metadata will be stored in the `keywords` and `country` IPTC fields.
+To view the metadata, locate those assigned fields in a viewer such as Adobe Bridge.
+For example:

+Consult the [IPTC Photo Metadata User Guide](https://www.iptc.org/std/photometadata/documentation/userguide/) and IPTCInfo3 documentation to map to different fields.